A diamond lemma for Hecke-type algebras: Bergman's diamond lemma

 \begin{remark} It is easy to modify the Bergman diamond lemma to allow for left relations.
 In fact, this is essentially the Bergman diamond lemma for left modules over a ring; we are viewing the ring $\AC$ as a left $\Bbbk$-module. \end{remark}

 \begin{remark} The relation $m_f + m_g = m_{f+g}$ is not necessary given the relation \eqref{eq:bullet}; this relationship between elements of $\Bbbk$ is supposed to be handled by taking $\Bbbk$-linear combinations of words.
 It is also not desireable to have $m_f + m_g = m_{f+g}$ as a relation, as it would make the existence of a compatible partial order $\le$ effectively impossible.
-However, one is permitted to use this relation as desired when checking the ambiguities, because one can check ambiguities relative to $\le$. \end{remark}
+However, one is permitted to use this relation as desired when checking the ambiguities, because one can check ambiguities relative to $\le$, see Definition \ref{def:relative} and following.
+When resolving an ambiguity $A$, if $B m_f C < A$ then (for reasonable partial orders, see Remark \ref{rmk:partialwithm}) also $B m_g C < A$ and $B (m_{f+g}) C < A$, thus